Trademarking a Name: Everything You Need to Know

 How to Register a Trademark for a Company Name

-In order to get your trademark officially registered, you must do so with the United States Patent and Trademark Office.
+In order to get your trademark officially registered, you must do so with the United States Patent and Trademark Office (USPTO).
 You can do this through their website.

 The first thing to do is to make sure that your trademark is unique and not already in use.
 Search through the USPTO’s trademark search database to see if your trademark is already in use.
 You might want to avoid attaching a domain ending to your trademark, as others might be able to use the trademarked name with just a different domain ending.